Minister of Foreign Affairs (Nepal)

 The minister of foreign affairs (परराष्ट्र मन्त्री, or simply, the foreign minister) is the head of the Ministry of Foreign Affairs of the Government of Nepal.
 One of the senior-most offices in the federal cabinet, the chief responsibility of the foreign minister is to represent Nepal and its government in the international community.
 The Foreign Minister also plays an important role in determining and implementing Nepalese foreign policy.

-The current foreign minister is Prime Minister Sushila Karki, who assumed office on 12 September 2025 and currently oversees multiple ministries under the interim government.